-I am always asked about the difference between craft beer and mainstream beer.
-It’s a curiosity my friends, family and acquaintances always chirp when they see me down my favourite crafty brew.
-It seems that it is a question that a lot of people have been asking, and while I’m no expert in brewing or… Continue reading Craft Beer Vs Mainstream – What’s the Bloody Difference?
+My friends and family ask me about the difference between craft beer and mainstream beer; a curiosity they always chirp when they see me down my favourite crafty brew.
+So, given I am no expert in brewing or beer, I’ll attempt to give my tuppence worth!
+First, let’s distinguish a microbrewery and a large commercial mainstream… Continue reading Craft Beer Vs Mainstream – What’s the Bloody Difference?

 I’ll admit I was pretty excited to taste this brew mainly because I loved the label.
 I am sometimes a bit superficial like that, but I’ve written about craft beer being holistically appealing, so I’m going hang my hat on it.
 Also, I was bloody thirsty!
 The Stairdancer is a wheat-based session ale totally suited… Continue reading Yeastie Boys – Stairdancer Pacific Ale

-Thomas and I stopped in to Frenchies in Wynnum with some good friends after a little stroll along Wynnum’s Esplanade.
+Thomas and I stopped in to Frenchies at Wynnum with some good friends after a little stroll along Wynnum’s Esplanade.
 Owned and run by Joanna and Kieran, Frenchies pays homage to their furry kids; French Bull Dogs.
-Apart from being pet friendly (obviously), they are the only establishment that I’ve been to that specifically caters for… Continue reading Thomas’ Pick – Frenchies Cafe
+Apart from being pet friendly (obviously), they are the only establishment that I’ve been to that specifically caters for your… Continue reading Thomas’ Pick – Frenchies Cafe

-If you’re not already aware, I LOVE SOURS!
+If you don’t already know, I LOVE SOURS!
 Seriously… Dutch brewery Alvinne has created a deliciously fruity dark sour that will spark your interest; the Sigma.
 It’s a unique little bugger.
 Bitter, sour, sweet, and dry!
 A great combination of fruity flavours, balanced, and very quenching.
 Now, I understand that sours are an acquired taste, and that… Continue reading Brouwerij Alvinne – Sigma

 For thousands of years the Bundjalung people have known the sacred Mt Warning as Wollumbin, meaning Cloud Catcher, which remains a geographical icon and place of cultural significance for Aboriginal people, indeed Australia, and now the image that features on Stone & Wood’s Cloud Catcher Ale.
 When Stone & Wood expanded its operations to an old… Continue reading Stone & Wood – Cloud Catcher